Vaibhav3046/Capston_project/README.md

 Statistical analysis using various Tools and Technologies i have learned.
-Presenting the project using Slides/PPT with reference to the below mentioned actionables and using of relevant tools and technologies to derive Insights from data andi i Made a Dashboard to show my analysis.
+Presenting the project using Slides/PPT with reference to the below mentioned actionables and using relevant tools and technologies to derive Insights from data and i Made a Dashboard to show my analysis.

 Problem Statement: